 - 1 Add both seeds to a glass of water in the evening.

-- 2 Leave to soak overnight (8–10 hours) covered at room temperature.
+- 2 Leave to soak overnight (8–10 hours) at room temperature.

-- 3 Strain seeds and drink the infusion warm or at room temperature in the morning.
+- 3 Strain the seeds and drink the water warm or at room temperature in the morning.

-- 4 Add a squeeze of lemon if desired — avoid sugar to keep it calorie-minimal.
+- 4 Add lemon juice if you like.
+Avoid sugar to keep it low in calories.

 Who Should Be Careful?